-- (1) Managed natural landscapes, as defined in Article 1 of this Chapter, may include plants and grasses which have gone to seed, but shall not include any invasive plant species identified by the North Carolina Native Plant Society or noxious weeds as identified by the North Carolina Department of Agriculture and must be maintained so as to not include unintended vegetation. - (2) Managed natural landscapes must be designed and maintained such that all vegetation remains on private property and does not interfere with the use of the public right-of-way; sidewalks and visual sight triangles must remain clear from obstruction. - (3) Managed natural landscapes shall not interfere with the maintenance of stormwater management features including drainage swales. - (4) Meadow areas of managed natural landscapes shall be mowed to a height of eight inches or less at least once per calendar year at the end of the growing season (after October 31 but before February 1). - (5) Plantings that are no longer maintained consistent with the provisions of this section for managed natural landscapes may be considered noxious growth and subject to the enforcement provisions under Article V of this chapter.
-Turfgrass left unattended for the purpose of returning to a natural state is not an example of a managed natural landscape and may become noxious growth and subject to enforcement.
+- (1) Managed natural landscapes, as defined in Article 1 of this Chapter, may include plants and grasses which have gone to seed, but shall not include any invasive plant species identified by the North Carolina Native Plant Society or North Carolina Invasive Plant Council or noxious weeds as identified by the North Carolina Department of Agriculture and must be maintained so as to not include unintended vegetation. - (2) Managed natural landscapes must be designed and maintained such that all vegetation remains on private property and does not interfere with the use of the public right-of-way.
+Sidewalks, planting strips, road and wayfinding signage, and visual sight triangles must remain clear from obstruction, per current North Carolina Department of Transportation, Federal Highway Administration, and

-(d) Only properties containing homes or adjacent property owned by the same homeowner are covered by this ordinance.

-(e) All provisions of any Town ordinance or resolution in conflict with this ordinance are repealed, and this ordinance is effective upon adoption.
+- Town standards and specifications outlined in Town Code Chapter 7 and Land Use Ordinance Appendix C. - (3) Managed natural landscapes shall not interfere with the maintenance of stormwater management features including drainage swales. - (4) Meadow areas of managed natural landscapes shall be moved to a height of 8-10 inches at least once per calendar year in the early spring (March-April).
+The entirety of a meadow should not be mown at one time; moving should be spaced so that the mown area has a chance to re-grow before moving the other section. - (5) Plantings that are no longer maintained consistent with the provisions of this section for managed natural landscapes may be considered noxious growth and subject to the enforcement provisions under Article V of this chapter.
+Unattended turfgrass lawns are not examples of managed natural landscapes and may become noxious growth and subject to enforcement. - (6) Plantings that encroach upon Town drainage or right-of-way easements shall obtain an Encroachment Agreement through the Public Works Department prior to planting. - (d) Only properties containing homes, adjacent property owned by the same homeowner, or properties owned by homeowners' associations are covered by this ordinance. - (e) All provisions of any Town ordinance or resolution in conflict with this ordinance are repealed, and this ordinance is effective upon adoption.